metabase/metabase/docs/users-guide/04-asking-questions.md

 ![Multiple groupings](./images/notebook/histogram-bins.png)

-Once you're done setting your metrics and groupings, click Done to close the Summarize sidebar and see your results in all their glory.
+Once you're done setting your metrics and groupings, click **Done** to close the Summarize sidebar and see your results in all their glory.

-## Visualize your data
+## Visualizing your data

 If you want to jump ahead and learn about [how to change the visualization](05-visualizing-results.md) of your results, by all means, feel free.